- Start importing

 Find your parcel

-To find out where your parcel is, you need to contact the courier, fast freight or shipping company, or New Zealand Post.
+To find out where your parcel is, you need to contact New Zealand Post, the courier, fast freight or shipping company.
+They receive, store, track and deliver the parcels.
+Customs won’t contact you about them, and can't trace your parcel.

 As the New Zealand Customs Service doesn't store or track goods, we can't trace your parcel.

-Overseas mail parcels arrive at the NZ Post International Mail Centre in Auckland where they are screened by Customs and the Ministry for Primary Industries.
+Overseas mail parcels arrive at the New Zealand Post International Mail Centre in Auckland where they are screened by Customs and the Ministry for Primary Industries.

-Watch this video to find out why parcels are held for clearance and what you can do to make the clearance process easier.
+Watch this video to find out why parcels are held for clearance at the International Mail Centre and what you can do to make the clearance process easier.